-Syria is entering its fifth year of gruesome armed conflict -- a war that has important implications for the region and increasingly for global security.
+Syria is in its ninth year of gruesome armed conflict — a war that has important implications for the region and increasingly for global security.

 The Syrian conflict arose from the Arab Spring that swept across states in North Africa and the Middle East.